 Disability Snow Sports offers ski and snowboarding lessons, plus they have local groups at dry slopes and indoor snow centres, allowing children with a wide range of disabilities to enjoy themselves in a friendly social group away from the formalities of lessons.
 Adaptive equipment is provided along with dedicated trained volunteers.

 For those in favour of calmer, more individual physical activities, why not try yoga.
 The Special Yoga Foundation is a charity providing yoga sessions as a therapeutic intervention for children with special needs.
 Special Yoga Foundation’s methodology includes the classical yoga practices of movement, breathing, and deep relaxation combined with sound, rhythm, massage and sensory integration techniques.
 It says, ‘Yoga helps to rebalance and refine the child’s nervous system, which creates the foundation for positive improvement.
-Benefits can be a calmer child, improved sleeping, reduced stress and anxiety, the ability to control and balance themselves more easily and learning how to relax, and release tension and frustration.’
+Benefits can result in a calmer child, improved sleeping, reduced stress and anxiety, the ability to control and balance themselves more easily and learning how to relax, and release tension and frustration.’

 Outdoor play and bushcraft activities are a good way to improve social skills, motor skills, learn about the natural environment, and have fun in the fresh woodland air.
 Running Deer in Devon organise respite service days during the school holidays.
 Sessions include woodland games, fire lighting, den building, green woodworking, camp arts and crafts and animal tracking.
 Wild Learning runs holiday clubs and Forest Schools across the Home Counties.
 They can cater for a range of special needs but do call them first to discuss your child’s particular needs.